 Between Águilas and Cartagena there is another great stretch of coast with countless small bays and fine sandy beaches as well as pretty coastal villages.
 The picturesque village of "Calabardina at Cape Cope", which has its own diving school, is also worth a detour before either returning to the starting point or enjoying the area in this corner of the country for a while.

-When it comes to RV rental in Spain, which is possible in all major towns, you should find out about the different types of vehicle beforehandand consider: How many people are to be transported, how many sleeping berths are needed?
+When it comes to campervan hire in Spain, which is possible in all major towns, you should find out about the different types of vehicle beforehandand consider: How many people are to be transported, how many sleeping berths are needed?
 Before the planned trip, you should also check whether there is enough storage space.
 Renting a camper van in itself is not a problem if you have familiarised yourself with the above rules beforehand and observe some things that may take some getting used to.
 Depending on the region in which you plan to rent a camper, you can also request maps for it from the ADAC.

 So then: Vamos - and off to Spain!